-Work on DART, the Dar es Salaam Bus Rapid Transit project, began in 2003 when ITDP found great enthusiasm for BRT in the city.
-ITDP secured the support of then-mayor, Kleist Sykes, the support of local NGO head Asteria Mlambo, and a partnership with the World Bank, USAID, and UNEP.
-Shortly thereafter, the City of Dar es Salaam embarked on the development of Africa’s first gold-standard BRT.
-ITDP oversaw the feasibility study, as well as the business and administrative planning, and has provided ongoing support throughout the planning stages of the project.
+Work on Dar Rapid Transit (DART), the Dar es Salaam BRT project, began in 2003 when ITDP found great enthusiasm for BRT in the city.
+ITDP secured the support of then-mayor Kleist Sykes, the support of local NGO head Asteria Mlambo, and a partnership with the World Bank, USAID, and UN Environment.
+Shortly thereafter, the city embarked on the development of East Africa’s first BRT system.
+ITDP oversaw the feasibility study as well as the business and administrative planning, and has provided ongoing support throughout the planning stages of the project.

 In 2013, the city started construction on the DART project, including adding center-aligned BRT lanes and world-class stations on Morogoro Road, one of the city’s main thoroughfares.
 Through this project, over 1,000 construction jobs were created.
 Perhaps most exciting is the fully dedicated BRT-only street which runs through Dar es Salaam’s city center.
 As a result, the project has the potential to reverse the city’s congestion problems, which previously made it all but impossible to access the city’s downtown by car.
 The project also faced the challenge of establishing bus operating companies and attracting investors.
 ITDP brought its first-hand experience at transforming the minibus taxi industry into shareholders in BRT operating companies from other cities, including Johannesburg and Cape Town.